lindsaycode05/crowdly-sm-app/README.md

 ## 📌 Details

 - Full stack application where the user can view the posts of other members and interact with them
-- The user can create posts
+- The user can create, remove & like posts
 - The user can register or log in
-- The user can like comments
+- The user can add, view & remove comments

 ## ✨ Built With